Tappet: Valvetrain layouts

-Double overhead camshaft engines

 Double overhead camshaft (DOHC) engines were first developed as high performance aircraft and racing engines, with the camshafts mounted directly over the valves and driving them through a simple 'bucket tappet'.
 Most engines used a crossflow cylinder head with the valves in two rows in line with their corresponding camshaft.
 The tappet clearance adjustment is typically set using a small shim, located either above or below the tappet.
 Shims were made in a range of standard thicknesses and a mechanic would swap them to change the tappet gap.
 In early DOHC engines, the engine would first be assembled with a default shim of known thickness, then the gap measured.
 This measurement would be used to calculate the thickness of shim that would result in the desired gap.
 After installation of the new shim, the gaps would then be measured again to verify that the clearance was correct.
 As the camshaft had to be removed to change the shims, this was a very time consuming operation (especially since the position of the camshaft could vary slightly each time it was re-installed).
 Later engines used an improved design where the shims were located above the tappets, which allowed each shim to be changed without removing either the tappet or camshaft.
 A drawback of this design is that the rubbing surface of the tappet becomes the surface of the shim, which is a difficult problem of mass-production metallurgy.
 The first mass production engine to use this system was the 1966-2000 Fiat Twin Cam engine, followed by engines from Volvo and the water-cooled Volkswagens.